bneedhamia/CurieBLEWeightMonitor/README.md

 # CurieBLEWeightMonitor

+NOTE: Intel discontinued the Arduino 101 in 2017.
+Because of the end-of-life of the Arduino 101, this project is obsolete.

 An Arduino/Genuino 101 (Curie) Sketch to continuously report my dog's weight using load sensors and Bluetooth Low Energy (BLE), and a Node.js Raspberry Pi application to periodically read from the scale and write the data to a stream at http://data.sparkfun.com.
 That is, it's an IoT (Internet of Things) application.